America’s First Interceptor | Vignale Jensen 117/2544

 Mechanical: The car has been maintained well mechanically.
 The car drives correctly, and doesn’t overheat.
 Mechanical work required is simply to change certain components back to the type fitted to the car in 1967.

 Interior: The car with original leather.
 The headlining had been changed in the early 2000s, along with the carpets.
 Most other aspects of the interior remain original.
 Linstead’s view is to conserve the original leather.
-A modern radio will be removed, and a correct to factory specification Radiomobile 982 (US Spec) fitted.
+A modern radio fitted by Kevin Erdman has been removed, and a correct factory specification Radiomobile 982 (US Spec) fitted.

 ACKNOWLEDGEMENTS: Richard Calver | Kevin Erdman | Paul Linstead

 COPYRIGHTS: The Jensen Museum | Kevin Erdman | Paul Linstead